manga-g/manga-g/README.md

 ## Usage:

-run MangaG in terminal with this command
+run the program with this command: `./MangaG`

-`./MangaG`

 Paste url with a similar structure such as: `https://somemangasite.com/1749/185053`